HaMy-DS/Face-Generator/README.md

 # Face Generator

-In this project, I used some GAN model for Face Generator using CelebFaces Attributes (CelebA) Dataset https://www.kaggle.com/datasets/jessicali9530/celeba-dataset.
+In this project, I used some DCGAN modes for Face Generator using CelebFaces Attributes (CelebA) Dataset https://www.kaggle.com/datasets/jessicali9530/celeba-dataset.

-A GAN consists of two neural networks:
+A DCGAN consists of two neural networks:

 **Generator:** This network takes a random noise vector as input and generates images that resemble the real training data.
 Its goal is to "fool" the discriminator into thinking its fake images are real.